NVIDIA/cuda-quantum/docs/sphinx/index.rst

 setting |---| that is, CPUs, GPUs, and QPUs working together.
 Further enabling application acceleration, CUDA Quantum includes language extensions for Python and C++ and a system-level toolchain.

 You are browsing the documentation for |version| version of CUDA Quantum.
-You can find documentation for all released versions :doc:`here <versions>`.
+You can find documentation for all released versions :doc:`here <releases>`.

 **CUDA Quantum** is a programming model and toolchain for using quantum acceleration in heterogeneous computing architectures available in C++ and Python.